LeaKaftan/leakaftan/content/research/index.md

 _title hidden for review_, together with Daniel Felipe Saldivia Gonzatti & Leonce Röth, _currently under review with Sociological Methods & Research_

 "Party Positions in Newspapers and Legislative Speeches", together with Daniel Felipe Saldivia Gonzatti & Leonce Röth

+### Further work in progress

+"A regional-ideological perspective on electoral geographies.
+The Regionally Disaggregated State-wide Elections (RD|SED), the Regional Elections (RED), and the Ideological Centers of Gravity (COG) datasets", together with Daniel Saldivia Gonzatti, Leonce Röth and André Kaiser